 HOURS.
+Summer hours are from 8am until dusk.
 Winter hours vary from year to year, depending on the park’s budget.
-In recent years the park has typically been closed on weekdays and open on Saturdays and Sundays from 10:00 a.m. to 3:00 p.m. through February.
-When open, you can park by the sledding hill and use the day lodge which has restrooms and often has a fire going.
+In recent years the park has typically been open from 8am until dusk on both weekends and week days.
+When open, you can park by the sledding hill and use the bathroom next to the parking lot.
 When closed, you can still park outside of the entrance (there’s a pullout just uphill of the gate blocking the entrance road) and walk/ski/snowshoe in the park.
-2013 update: This lot currently has a sign stating that a Discover Pass is necessary for parking.

 DISTANCE.
 There are walks that vary from 0.5 to 3 miles in length, depending on which route you choose and whether you park near the lodge or outside of the park.

 ELEVATION.
 Begin at 3000’ and climb to the ‘Meadow Loop’ at 3400’.

 ACCESS.
 Leave the south end of Wenatchee on S. Mission Street.
 This merges with the Squilchuck Road.
 Follow Squilchuck Road about 7 miles to Squilchuck State Park (4 miles before the Mission Ridge Ski Area).

 TRIP INSTRUCTIONS: Use either the lower trail access, located near the bulletin board at the bottom of the main parking area, or the upper trail access, which begins next to the sledding hill just up from the lodge.
 Rangers have run the trail system with a snowmobile to help show you the way and firm up the deep snow.
 The trails are also marked with small arrow signs to identify the route.

 USES ALLOWED.
 Snowshoeing, cross-country skiing (non-groomed and for skilled skiers only), hiking, and sledding.